Frequently Asked Questions

 St. Ambrose University and Mount Mercy share roots and similar missions as two long-standing independent, private and not-for-profit Catholic universities based in Iowa.
 St. Ambrose was founded in 1882 and Mount Mercy in 1928.
 The two universities share consistent values, beliefs, and priorities about education.
 They each have substantial reputations for workforce related student success.
 Given these shared values and successful outcomes in their other collaborations, the presidents of each university, Dr. Amy Novak of St. Ambrose and Dr. Todd Olson of Mount Mercy, are taking a proactive approach to the current higher education landscape to increase access and affordability to quality education for both traditional students and adult learners.

-The new agreement signed by President Novak and President Olson on August 1, 2024 marks the two universities’ intent to combine under one institution.
-Once the required approvals from the Higher Learning Commission and other parties are received, St. Ambrose will become the nonprofit parent organization of Mount Mercy.
-If all progresses as expected, the first stage of approvals will occur in summer 2025.
-That will be followed by a “transition period” during which, in accordance with U.S. Department of Education requirements, St. Ambrose will continue to operate Mount Mercy as a separate university maintaining its own degree authorization, accreditation and federal student financial aid participation.
+The agreement signed by President Novak and President Olson on August 1, 2024 marked the two universities’ intent to combine under one institution.
+This kicked off a two-step process, seeking approval from the Higher Learning Commission and U.S. Department of Education.
+The Higher Learning Commission granted their approval, and on June 3, 2025, the first step of the process was completed.
+St. Ambrose is now the nonprofit parent organization of Mount Mercy.
+This begins a period of transition, during which, in accordance with U.S. Department of Education requirements, St. Ambrose will continue to operate Mount Mercy as a separate university maintaining its own degree authorization, accreditation and federal student financial aid participation.
 At the end of the transition period, which is expected to last until mid-2026, the two universities will be fully combined under St. Ambrose with distinct campuses, educational offerings and intercollegiate athletic programs in both Davenport and Cedar Rapids.
 The Mount Mercy name will also be retained in the strategic combination, with that institution becoming the Mount Mercy Campus of St. Ambrose University.

 The agreement announced in May was an academic agreement (often called a consortial agreement or co-registration agreement) that allows students to take a range of courses from either university, starting in fall 2024.
 This arrangement provides more pathways for undergraduate and graduate students at both institutions.
 This academic agreement holds true, regardless of the status of the strategic combination and can continue to be executed while the new agreement is in review by the Higher Learning Commission and U.S. Department of Education.